WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 may represent transitions that occur between states [Aminikhanghahi and Cook, 2017].
 Currently, REACTIV method [Koeniguer et al., 2018, Koeniguer et al.] is a simple and high efficient time series change detection algorithm.
 It is based on HSV visualization space and exploits only time domain estimates without any spatial estimation.
-The color saturation is coded by the coefficient of variation temporal.
+The principle of the method is to exploit the HSV color space, where the hue channel H represents the time, the saturation channel S is coding the temporal coefficient of variation, and the value V corresponds to a notion of conventional radar intensity.

 However, the detection results are highly corrupted by its speckle noise.
 Even using some state-of-the-art denoising methods, the bias estimation in vegetation area still prohibit